amishaaa129/teamname--techtitan/README.md

 How to Use -->

 1. Register an account and log in.
+   For testing the website with already updated data, you can use test@gmail.com with password- abc

-2. Log your daily waste.
+3. Log your daily waste.

-3. Check the dashboard to visualize trends.
+4. Check the dashboard to visualize trends.

-4. View your recommendations for sustainable practices.
+5. View your recommendations for sustainable practices.

-5. Monitor your carbon footprint to understand your environmental impact.
+6. Monitor your carbon footprint to understand your environmental impact.

 Installation steps -->